rzagramonte/rzagramonte/README.md

 - 🌱 I’m currently learning **JavaScript** and how to use it in Node with Express!

-- 👨‍💻 All of my projects are available at [https://roosiel.netlify.app/](https://roosiel.netlify.app/)
+- 👨‍💻 All of my hosted projects are available at [https://roosiel.netlify.app/](https://roosiel.netlify.app/)

 - 📫 How to reach me **roosielagramonte@gmail.com**